AsmatBinZubair/AsmatBinZubair/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working as Software Engineer;
+- 👨🏽‍💻 I’m currently working as Software Engineer.
-- 🌱 I'm in love with Java;
+- 🌱 I'm in love with Java.
-- 👯 I’m looking forward to work with different organizations 🤝;
+- 👯 I’m looking forward to work with different organizations. 🤝
-- 🤔 I like to help others;
+- 🤔 I like to help others.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.